the Langerbrugge Power Station

 Kind regards, Edwin Stolk

-Position 1 - View of Kronos Europe NV
+[Idea sketch titled: Position 1 - View of Kronos Europe NV]

 [Idea sketch titled: Position 2 - View of the Langerbrugge Power Station at Sunset/View of the Langerbrugge Power Station at Sunrise, 2021]

-Position 3 - View of the former fly ash dumb from the Langerbrugge Power Station
+[Idea sketch titled: Position 3 - View of the former fly ash dumb from the Langerbrugge Power Station]

 During my research in 2020 I have been in contact with representatives of the municipality of Evergem, Het agentschap Onroerend Erfgoed, de Vlaamse Vereniging voor Industriële Archeologie, de provincie Oost Vlaanderen, Comeet and the Projectgroep Gentse Kanaalzone.
 I was reading a thesis about the architect Eugène Dhuicque written by Roos Pauwels at the University of Ghent and studied many (governmental) reports about this area and the companies active in this area.
 I spoke with the founder and conservator of the former Museum Energeia, with former workers of the power plant and people who are born and raised with the view of this power station.
-It was special to meet with supporters and opponents of this heritage.
+It was special to meet with many supporters and some opponents of this heritage.